tc39/proposal-first-class-protocols/README.md

 Protocol.implement(C.prototype, Protocol.union(P, Q));
 ```

-### Automatically creating string aliases for all provided members
+### Automatically creating string aliases for provided members: `Protocol.withStrings()`

 While symbol-based names are the default (and desirable for avoiding conflicts), many use cases require integration with implementors of existing ad hoc protocols that are defined in terms of regular string-named properties.
-By default, the implementing object needs to define mappings between the symbol-based names the protocol defines and the string-based names it wants to expose, which can be tedious.
+By default, the implementing object needs to define mappings between the symbol-based names the protocol defines and the string-based names it wants to expose, which can be tedious, especially when the desired string mappings are identical to the protocol names.

 For example, the web platform supports making custom elements form-associated which is currently implemented as a delegation pattern over an `ElementInternals` object.
 If protocols existed, one could imagine a protocol like this provided by the browser: